kaBeech/tensort/README.md

 provide opportunities to increase redundancy for improved robustness and can be leveraged to include any further processing we wish to do on the elements.

 Note: This project is still under construction.
-Everything works and according to my calculations will perform excellently under Ackley's testing conditions.
+Everything works and performs excellently under Ackley's testing conditions.
+Still to add: documentation additions/revisions, convenience wrappers for the top-level functions, memes.
-Still to add: benchmarking to prove how cool it is, documentation additions/revisions, memes.
 There's likely a lot of room for improvement in the code as well.

 ## Table of Contents